 A large port under construction, along with several oil pipelines running through Turkey and into the EU, will help bolster the Georgian economy even more.

 What’s Georgia’s weak point?
 The South Caucasus has historically been a region of instability.
 Russia even invaded a small part of Georgia back in 2008.
 Yet few people think it will happen again.

 Vladimir Putin, practical as he is, would have nothing to gain from starting a war with Georgia.
 He was only targeting a Russian-speaking area of Georgia in 2008.
 Doing anything more would be pointless at best and political suicide at worst.

-Without the Panama Canal, cargo ships would need to go all the way around the bottom of South America to get to the other side.
+Without the Panama Canal, cargo ships would need to go all the way around the bottom tip of South America to get to the other side.
 The canal is able to shave two weeks off a ship’s travel time, extracting billions worth of annual revenue in the process.

-However, while Panama is efficient by Latin American standards, it’s a bureaucratic mess compared to Singapore.
+However, while Panama is efficient by Latin American standards, it’s a total bureaucratic mess compared to Singapore.
 Running a business and dealing with the government can be a pain.
 A flat corporate tax rate of 25% is too high to compete with others on this list.